Signs and Symptoms

-Numbness and tingling can be alarming complaints.
-This is usually caused by a nerve being compressed somewhere along its course from the spine down into the arms and hands or legs and feet.
-If left untreated, it can potentially end with surgery as the only treatment option.
+A common sign or symptom of a pinched nerve is numbness or tingling, usually in a discrete pattern.
+This is usually caused by a nerve being compressed somewhere along it’s path, either at the level of the spine, or down into arms and hands or legs and feet.
+If it is left untreated, permanent issues can occur and surgery may be the only option.

-In order to relieve numbness and tingling, we first need to discover where the nerve is being pinched.
-This can often be determined through a thorough examination of both the spine and extremities using orthopedic and neurological testing.
-If the problem isn’t revealed during these tests, imaging such as x-rays, MRIs, and nerve conduction studies help pinpoint the problem.
+To relieve the numbness and tingling, we first need to discover where the nerve is being pinched.
+A thorough examination of both the spine and extremities using orthopedic and neurological testing can help us determine this.
+If the problem isn’t revealed during testing, we may utilize imaging, such as x-rays, MRI’s and nerve conduction studies to help pinpoint the location of the pinch.

 If you are having numbness and tingling, schedule an appointment today so that we can start you on the road to recovery.